Tracheal Collapse Support for Pets

 A Powerful Complete Kit

-The herbs present in each of these formulations have anti-inflammatory and antioxidant properties and help support the symptoms of pets suffering from a collapsed trachea, like shortness of breath, stress, pain, inflammation and discomfort caused by it.
+The herbs present in each of these formulations have anti-inflammatory and antioxidant properties and help support the symptoms of pets suffering from a collapsed trachea, like shortness of breath, stress, discomfort, inflammation and discomfort caused by it.

 - Helps support lungs that are in distress due to tracheal collapse